 - 1 Bay Leaf

-- 10-12 ounce Potato peeled and cut into 1-2 inch pieces (roughly 1 large or 2 medium potatoes) we used a russet potatoes
+- 12 ounces Potatoes peeled and cut into 1-2 inch pieces (about 2 medium potatoes, we used russet potatoes)

 - ½ cup Pitted Spanish Olives